 - Superior quality resolution.

 8. Discreet CCTV

-These cameras are involved in discreet placement which suggests that you can take good CCTV footage of and other criminal offences.
+These cameras are involved in a discreet placement which suggests that you can take good CCTV footage of and other criminal offenses.
 Discreet CCTV cameras are beneficial since criminals can’t identify them and are subjected to less damage.

 - This can be distinguishable in various subjects.